 The Fellowship of Animal Behaviour Clinicians is a professional body promoting the highest standard of practice in clinical animal behaviour, supporting independent accreditation of clinical animal behaviourists conforming to standards set by the Animal Behaviour and Training Council and the Royal College of Veterinary Surgeons.
 Nicole became a certificated member of the FABC in 2020.

 Founded in 1989, the Association of Pet Behaviour Counsellors is an international network of experienced and qualified pet behaviour counsellors who work on referral from veterinary surgeons.
-Nicole joined the APBC in 2007 and has been a full member since 2016.
+Nicole joined the APBC in 2007 and became a full member since 2016.
 Nicole is now Company Secretary and a committee member, working to develop education and mentoring opportunities for members and other individuals new to the industry of pet behaviour counselling.

 Puppy School is an established UK network of highly trained professional puppy tutors, founded by director Gwen Bailey in 2002.
 Nicole became a certified tutor in 2009.
 She is currently the Regional Manager for Surrey, North Hampshire and Wiltshire and also provides CPD and training opportunities for the network of tutors across the UK.